 Do you accept Credit Card Payments?

-Yes; it is our goal to provide the District with efficient and convenient services, and we are pleased to announce the ability to pay your fire taxes by credit card, either on-line or by telephone, using any of the following cards: American Express, Discover, MasterCard, and VISA.
-The payment processing service, Official Payments Corporation, charges a nominal fee (based on the amount you owe) when paying by credit card.
+Yes; it is our goal to provide the District with efficient and convenient services, and we are pleased to announce the ability to pay your fire taxes by credit card, on-line only, using any of the following cards: American Express, Discover, MasterCard, and VISA or bank debit.
+The payment processing service, Point & Pay, charges a nominal convenience fee based on the amount of the transaction when paying by credit or debit card or a flat fee when paying by VISA debit card.
 Click here for more information

 What is the Benefit of Paying by Credit Card?

 Avoid long lines at the Tax Office and pay your taxes in the comfort of your own home, or on the go.
 If you have back taxes and would like to put them on your credit card, please call us to find out the current balance due.
 Per State Statute, the interest rate on taxes is 18% per year.
 Since most credit cards offer an APR less than the 18%, you may want consider putting your taxes on your credit card.

 When should I receive my tax bill?

 Tax bills are always mailed out at the end of June for any given year.
 Supplemental Bills are mailed out at the end of December.
 Exceptions might be in the event of failed budget votes, which may cause a delay in billing.